open-telemetry/opentelemetry-java-contrib/jmx-metrics/docs/target-systems/activemq.md

 # ActiveMQ Metrics

-The JMX Metric Gatherer provides built in Tomcat metric gathering capabilities.
+The JMX Metric Gatherer provides built in ActiveMQ metric gathering capabilities.
 These metrics are sourced from: https://activemq.apache.org/jmx

 ### Metrics